An Innovative Next Activity Prediction Using Process Entropy and Dynamic Attribute-Wise-Transformer in Predictive Business Process Monitoring: Conclusions

 \section{Conclusions}

-This paper presents the entropy-driven approach for optimizing next-activity prediction in business process management (BPM) by leveraging process entropy to guide ML-based model selection.
-This method addresses the trade-off between predictive performance and interpretability by aligning model complexity with the inherent uncertainty of the process.
+This paper introduced an entropy-driven model selection framework for next-activity prediction in business process management (BPM).
+It proposed the DAW-Transformer, a novel deep learning architecture that leverages dynamic windows and multi-head attention to capture complex dependencies in event logs.
+Together, these contributions address the trade-off between predictive performance and interpretability by aligning model complexity with the inherent uncertainty of processes.

-For high-entropy datasets, the DAW-Transformer, a powerful multi-head attention-based model, effectively integrated all relevant event log attributes to enhance prediction accuracy with a dynamic windows which consider all the eventlog for each case.
-Experimental evaluations on six public datasets confirmed its effectiveness, particularly for high-entropy datasets like the Sepsis dataset, where it achieved a 70.14\% accuracy— a 9.51\% improvement over CNN-BiLSTM, a 4.69\% over Limited window Multi-Transformers, and a 3.07\% improvement over the literature's best deep learning model (CNN-LSTM-SAtt).